Five different properties in flood risk areas

 Why are more floods happening?

-According to scientists including those at the Environment Agency, global climate changes are raising sea levels across the globe, leading to greater storm surges and flooding around Britain’s coasts.
+According to scientists including those at the Environment Agency, global climate changes are raising sea levels across the globe.
+This leads to greater storm surges and flooding around Britain’s coasts.
+Climate change is also creating more extreme weather.
+So, when there are storms, they bring more rain with them and last longer.

 To find out more location-specific information before making an offer, get one of Phil Spencer’s property reports.
 It collects everything from crime rate stats to purchase prices for other properties in the area.
 Get yours below.